vkacherov/microservicesCafe/Labs/CashierService/Readme.md

 * We are now ready to deploy our app to Azure.
 From Visual Studio Code, select the Azure App Service you are going to deploy to and then select the up arrow to begin the deployment.

 	<img src="./Images/DeployToAzure.gif" width="500px"/>

+	* If you encounter a deployment error due to CPU timeout, start your deployment again.

 * Once deployment is complete you will receive a confirmation in the bottom right hand side of Visual Studio Code similar to image below.
 Select Browse Website to verify.
 Make sure to include /swagger on the URL in order to get to the Swagger landing page.